MikeRogers0/LivePage/README-.md

 # LivePage

-LivePage is a developer tool which reloads website resources (such as CSS, LESS, HTML and JavaScript) as they change on the server, so you are always looking at the most up-to-date version of a web page.
+LivePage is a developer tool which reloads website resources (such as CSS, HTML and JavaScript) as they change on the server, so you are always looking at the most up-to-date version of a web page.
 It can make developing websites a lot faster, by helping productivity.
 You can install LivePage via the [Chrome Web Store](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh/details).

 Key features are:
  * Entire domains can be made live